kozleo/kozleo.github.io/_posts/2021-6-06-Projects.md

 [[Paper]](https://arxiv.org/pdf/2201.06656.pdf)

 TLDR: Training a model with an iterative optimizer (e.g, gradient descent) can be thought of as running a dynamical system on the parameter space of your model.
-We show that if this dynamical system is stable then adding more datapoints to your training set reduces the [generalization error](https://en.wikipedia.org/wiki/Generalization_error).
+We show that if this dynamical system is stable, then adding more datapoints to your training set reduces the [generalization error](https://en.wikipedia.org/wiki/Generalization_error).

 If you train a model using an optimizer (e.g, gradient descent)